Tingz-sky/Nestle-chatbot/README.md

 - The chatbot requires Azure OpenAI and Cognitive Search services to function properly
 - Local development requires setting up environment variables with valid Azure service credentials
 - The knowledge graph requires access to the Neo4j Aura database (password available upon request via email)
+- The Knowledge Graph Manager interface may experience temporary connection issues due to Neo4j Aura Free Tier limitations, requiring a page refresh
 - Queries are limited to Nestle product information contained in the knowledge base
 - Azure OpenAI service quotas may limit the number of requests you can make

 ## Additional Features

 - **Knowledge Graph Manager**: Visual interface for managing the product knowledge graph
-- **Contextual Conversations**: The chatbot maintains context throughout the conversation
+- **Multi-turn Conversation Support**: The chatbot maintains context throughout extended conversations, enabling natural follow-up questions without requiring users to repeat information
+- **Context-Aware Responses**: LangChain's conversation memory allows the system to understand references to previous messages, creating a more natural dialog flow
 - **Custom Queries**: Support for advanced graph queries through the UI
 - **CORS Support**: Configured for cross-origin requests
 - **Error Handling**: Robust error handling and user feedback